MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/weekly-meeting-notes/Group7-Sprint3-meeting-notes.md

 1. "Start listing out the features that make a property more expensive or sought after" Problem
    - Not start yet

+## Expected Meeting Time: Friday

+### Agenda:
+1. Still discuss and try to finish problem above

+**We are planning to have group meeting during Friday, the meeting notes will be complete and show on Sprint 4 Meeting Checkpoint**

 ## Expected Meeting Time: Sunday